George W. Corner: Life

 He was born in Baltimore in the United States on 12 December 1889 the son of George Washington Corner II, a local merchant, and his wife, Florence Evans.
 He attended Baltimore Boys Latin School.

-He then attended Johns Hopkins University graduating in 1909 and obtaining a postgraduate degree in Medicine in 1913.
-He taught as an assistant professor at the University of California, Berkeley, 1915–19 and returned to his alma mater as Assistant Professor, 1919-23.
+He then attended Johns Hopkins University graduating in 1909 and obtaining a postgraduate degree in medicine in 1913.
+He taught as an assistant professor at the University of California, Berkeley, 1915–19 and returned to his alma mater as assistant professor, 1919-23.

-In 1923 he was chosen by University President Benjamin Rush Rhees as the first Professor of Medicine for the University of Rochester, funded by George Eastman and the Rockefeller Foundation on a salary of $6000 per year.
+In 1923 he was chosen by University President Benjamin Rush Rhees as the first professor of medicine for the University of Rochester, funded by George Eastman and the Rockefeller Foundation on a salary of $6000 per year.
 He took up the role in Rochester in 1924, having spent the intervening period since 1923, working in Ernest Starling’s laboratory in England.
-His title here was Director of the Anatomy Department.
+His title here was director of the anatomy department.
 In 1940 he moved to the Carnegie Embryological Laboratory in Baltimore, where he worked until 1954.

 He was given the Dwight H. Terry Lectureship for 1943-44 for his book Ourselves Unborn.

+He served as the 27th president of the American Association of Anatomists from 1946 to 1948.

 He was made an Honorary Fellow of the Royal Society of Edinburgh in 1951 and a Fellow of the Royal Society of London in 1955.

 He died at his son’s home in Huntsville, Alabama on 28 September 1981.
 He was a sufficiently respected citizen for his obituary to appear in the New York Times.

 He is buried in Tioga Point Cemetery in Pennsylvania.